Jotunheimen National Park

 So watch and be watched by the abundant wildlife.
 Experience the freedom, beauty, Zen and mystique of Europe’s wildest nature.
 Come, meet the seasons and listen to the heart of Norway, beating in Jotunheimen.
 Jotunheimen National Park, the heart of Norway beats between Oslo, Bergen and Trondheim.

 Let us take you to experience the magic of Jotunheimen, a grand mountain area located between Oslo, Bergen and Trondheim, covering roughly 3,500 square kilometres in the heart of Norway.
-You will find some of the most famous hiking trails in Norway.
+You will find some of the most famous hiking trails and summit hikes in Norway.
 Like Besseggen, Svartdalen and Galdhøpiggen.

 Jotunheimen National Park